 Included in the cost is a 20% discount for an optional additional one hour personal consultation with Helen, Ekaterina or Jet.

-The cost may be covered by your PGB allowance.
+The cost may be covered by international health insurance or by your PGB allowance.
 Contact us if you require more information about this.

 Click here to send an email to Jet Sichterman if you have any questions about the Programme.

 To reserve a place on the Autism Parent Support Programme, please register at the website of Inclusion4All here.